 Janine Birnbach received the Young Scientist Award for her outstanding Bachelor thesis entitled: ?Effect of Additives on the Phase Behavior of an Amphiphilic Block Copolymer?.
 Ms. Birnbach investigated the phase behavior of an amphiphilic EO-PO block copolymer as a function of various additives such as surfactants, polyols and salts using different physicochemical methods.
 The didactically very good work contributes to a better understanding of liquid-crystalline cubic phases and has application relevance in detergents and cleaning agents, cosmetics and pharmacy.

 Frieda Nagler received the Young Scientist Award for her outstanding master's thesis with the title: "Synthesis of hydrogels based on polydehydroalanine".
-Ms. Nagler produced new types of hydrogels based on polydehydroalanine, which were converted with bisepoxides and polyethers to form networks.
+Ms. Nagler produced novel hydrogels based on polydehydroalanine, which were converted with bisepoxides and polyethers to form networks.
 She examined the hydrogels obtained with regard to their swelling behavior, their mechanical properties and their stability, among other things.
 These are extremely interesting polymer systems with model character for the investigation of the reversible uptake of charged guest molecules and as material for water treatment.

 Dr. Leonhard H. Urner received the Young Scientist Award for his outstanding dissertation with the title: ?Oligoglycerol Detergents for Native Mass Spectrometry of Membrane Proteins?.
 Through the systematic investigation of the structure-activity relationship of OGD on the isolation of membrane proteins, Dr. Urner to make native mass spectrometry available for the structure elucidation of membrane proteins.
 This leads to a significant acceleration in the structure elucidation of this protein class, which is essential for the development of new drugs.
 The clearly and concisely written work transfers experience from cosmetics to biochemistry and is of industrial relevance.